Dawn Wells: Film

 Wells had small roles in the early-1960s films Palm Springs Weekend and The New Interns, and later starred with Michael Dante in the independent 1975 film Winterhawk, playing a Western settler kidnapped by a Native American chief.
 Her other films include The Town That Dreaded Sundown, Return to Boggy Creek, Lover's Knot, Soulmates, Forever for Now, and Super Sucker.
 In fall 2011, she began filming Silent but Deadly (originally titled Hotel Arthritis), a comedy horror film released in 2012.

 Theater

 Following Gilligan's Island, Wells embarked on a theater career, appearing in nearly 100 theatrical productions as of July 2009.
 She spent the majority of the 1970s and 1980s touring in theater productions, notably the second national (bus and truck) tour of Neil Simon's Chapter Two (in the role of Jennie Malone), and replacing Lorna Luft as Sonia Walsk in the second national tour of They're Playing Our Song.
 She also had a one-woman show at the MGM Grand Hotel and Casino in Las Vegas in 1985.

+In 2007, Wells performed in a stage production, of Gilligan's Island: The Musical as Lovey Howell.
+Considering her voice work as Ginger in the animated series, this means that Wells had played all three female Gilligan's Island characters.